danaevenhaim/testing-app/README.md

-# REmovE the previous line
+# REmOvE the previous line